Navigation as Attackers Wish? Towards Building Robust Embodied Agents under Federated Learning: Conclusion

 \section{Conclusion}

 In this paper, we study an important and unique security problem in federated embodied AI---whether the backdoor attack can manipulate the agent without influencing the performance and how to defend against the attack.
 We introduce a targeted backdoor attack \attack that successfully implants a backdoor into the agent and propose a promote-based defense framework \defense to defend against it.
-Adapting from two VLN models, PBA significantly outperforms the other 6 popular methods in terms of fidelity, robustness, and efficiency on two public benchmarks, which illustrates the effectiveness of PBA method in protecting the server model from the backdoor attack.
+PBA significantly outperforms the otherpopular methods in terms of fidelity, robustness, and efficiency on two public benchmarks, which illustrates the effectiveness of PBA method in protecting the server model from the backdoor attack.
+We also fully discuss why and how PBA works, giving insights on defending large models.
 Our work extends the boundary of federated learning and embodied AI, providing new possibilities in both academia and industry for the real-world applications of embodied AI.
 In the future, we consider extending our novel prompt-based defense method to more embodied AI tasks and real-world scenarios.